 The new chancellor's residence replaced the one on Hillsborough Street, which then became the Gregg Museum.

 Research Building I was renamed after Bruce Poulton, 10th chancellor of NC State (1982-1989).
-The university had acquired Centennial Campus during his term in office.
+The university acquired Centennial Campus during his term in office.

 LexisNexis moved its Business of Law Software Solutions Division to the former Red Hat building.